-The new year is weeks away and that means it’s resolution time.
-Gyms fill up, cigarette sales go down and promises to keep in touch slip from your lips.
-While fitting into your favorite swants or finally cleaning out the cheese drawer are great resolutions, choosing to take charge of your finances is a decision that will impact you and those you love for years to come.
-Claim 2014 as “the year my financial new year’s resolutions stuck”!
-With these tips on saving money, retirement planning and becoming debt free, the coming year is bound to be at its best!
+The new year has begun and that means it’s resolution time.
+Gyms fill up, cigarette sales go down, and promises to keep in touch slip from your lips.
+While fitting into your favorite pants or finally cleaning out the cheese drawer are great resolutions, choosing to take charge of your finances is a decision that will impact you and those you love for years to come.
+Claim 2021 as “the year my financial new year’s resolutions stuck!”
+With these tips on saving money, retirement planning and becoming debt free, the coming year is bound to be one of your best!

 5 Financial New Year’s Resolutions

 1. Save for retirement: Whether you are 21 or 51, it is never too early (or too late) to think about financially supporting yourself when you stop working either from retirement or unexpected circumstance.
 If your company offers a 401(k), more than likely they also match your contribution.
 That’s free money!
 If things are tight, enroll and contribute just the minimum required.
 Ask if your company has an employee stock plan – a small monthly investment now can mean security tomorrow.
 If your company doesn’t have these benefits, that’s ok.
 Open up a savings account and contribute something—anything—every month.
 The best way to do this is to have a percentage automatically taken from your paycheck each month.
 If you never see it, it’s much easier to not need it.
 Setting aside just $25 a month adds up to $300 a year!